fightforthefuture/votebot-www/app/_partners/guac.md

 locale: en
 bubbles:
  - 'Hi!
 This is the US Hispanic Chamber of Commerce and HelloVote.
 Let’s Guac the Vote'
- - 'I can help you register to vote, check your registration, and help your friends register'
+ - 'I can help you register to vote, check your registration, and help your friends register.'
  - 'Try me out!
 Enter your phone number to start.'
 ---
 {% include chat.html %}